MooersLab/writingLogInTypst/README.md

 - cheq v0.2.0

-## Optional bash functions to ease copying to new project
+## Optional bash functions to ease copying the template to a new project

 Store in `.bashrc` or `.zshrc`.
 Edit file paths to suit.
+Two functions are provided, so you do not have to remember the order of the component names in the function name.

 ```bash
 function typlog {